 The Netherlands, or more commonly known as Holland, is one of the leading study destinations in Europe.
 With more than 50 universities offering balanced education both in English and Dutch, the country welcomes more than 100,000 international students every year.
-But why should you, as a future Masters student, consider the idea of studying in the Land of Tulips and Windmills?
-Below you will find information about the application process, the admission requirements, tuition fees, funding and financing, accommodations and living costs, student life, health insurance and last but not least staying and finding a job after your studies!
+But why should you, as a future Masters student, consider the idea of studying in Holland?
+Below you will find information about the application process, the admission requirements, tuition fees, funding and financing, accommodations and living costs, student life, health insurance and last but not least staying and finding a job after your master studies in the Netherlands!

 The Netherlands is a study destination for students from 160 different countries.
 Here is the place to meet and connect to young an ambitious people from all around the globe.
-Some of the biggest multinational companies are Dutch and they are the perfect place to start your international career.
+Some of the biggest multinational companies are Dutch and they are the perfect place to start your international career in the Netherlands.

 The high quality of education and excellent reputation of the Dutch universities is guaranteed by the NVAO – Netherlands and Flemish Accreditation Organization.
 Once every six years, the offered courses of each institution are thoroughly checked both in an academic context and within the need of the local economy and labor market.